arnavmeduri/cs372-final-project/config/prompts.md

 1. Carefully read through the context above - it contains real information from SEC filings, financial metrics, and definitions
 2. Extract specific facts, numbers, and details from the context
 3. If the context mentions specific risks, opportunities, metrics, or business details, include them in your response
-4. Cite sources using [1], [2], etc. when referencing specific information
+4. Be specific: include actual numbers, percentages, timeframes when available in the context
-5. Be specific: include actual numbers, percentages, timeframes when available in the context, and cite sources
+5. Structure your response clearly and comprehensively
-6. Structure your response clearly and comprehensively
+6. Do NOT make up information - only use what's in the provided context
-7. Do NOT make up information - only use what's in the provided context
+7. Do NOT include citation markers like [1], [2], [3] in your response - write naturally

 RESPONSE:
 ```